-- 9. Except as disclosed to you, we have no knowledge of any allegations of fraud or suspected fraud affecting the Company received in communications from employees, former employees, regulators, or others. - 10.
-Except as disclosed to you, there have been no: - a.
-Violations or possible violations of laws or regulations whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss. - b.
+- b.
 Other material liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB ASC 450. - c.
-Communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices that could have a material effect on the financial statements. - 11.
-We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance. - 12.
-During the course of your audit, we have provided to you physical or electronic copies of various original documents.
-We understand that you are relying on such copies as audit evidence in your audit and represent that copies provided are an accurate and completed representation of the original documentation and that the copies have not been modified from their original version. - 13.
-All suggested adjusting journal entries, as discussed and approved, will be recorded in the accounting records. - 14.
+Communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices that could have a material effect on the financial statements. - 13.
+We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance. - 14.
+During the course of your audits, we have provided to you physical or electronic copies of various original documents.
+We understand that you are relying on such copies as audit evidence in your audit and represent that copies provided are an accurate and completed representation of the original documentation and that the copies have not been modified from their original version. - 15.
 The Organization is an exempt organization under Section 501(c)(3) of the Internal Revenue Code and is exempt from federal income tax under IRC Sec.
 501(a), as evidenced by a determination letter.
 Any activities of which we are aware that would jeopardize the Organization's tax-exempt status, and all activities subject to tax on unrelated business income or excise tax, have been disclosed to you.
-All required filings with tax authorities have been filed on a timely basis and are up to date. - 15.
-Classifications of net assets are proper in accordance with restricted, temporarily restricted and unrestricted.
+All required filings with tax authorities have been filed on a timely basis and are up to date. - 16.
+Net assets are appropriately classified between unrestricted, temporarily restricted, and permanently restricted.